-- Curricular Practical Training (CPT) is employment which is required either of all students in a degree program or for a credit-bearing course that will count towards a student’s degree.
-Currently, Financial Mathematics only offers course-based CPT.
-As such, to be eligible for CPT, candidates must have been a full-time student in the United States in a lawful status that permits study for one academic year (3 academic quarters) prior to the start date of employment.
-For more information about CPT eligibility, please visit the Office of International Affairs Curricular Practical Training, CPT webpage.
+- Summer Internships for F-1 Students: Currently, Financial Mathematics only offers course-based curriculur practical training (CPT).
+To be eligible for CPT, candidates must have been a full-time student with the FINM program for one academic year (3 academic quarters) prior to the start date of employment.
+For more information about CPT eligibility, please consult OIA's CPT webpage.